 Soviet Foreign Minister Andrei Gromyko arrived in Vienna on Monday (19 May) to meet the United States Secretary of State, Dr.

-Soviet Foreign Minister Andrei Gromyko arrived in Vienna on Monday (19 May) to meet the United States Secretary of State, Dr. Henry Kissinger, for talks centred mainly on limiting the use of nuclear weapons.
+Background: Soviet Foreign Minister Andrei Gromyko arrived in Vienna on Monday (19 May) to meet the United States Secretary of State, Dr. Henry Kissinger, for talks centred mainly on limiting the use of nuclear weapons.

 Mr. Gromyko began preliminary discussion with Dr. Kissinger soon after his arrival.
 He had said that he was ready to conduct their exchange of views "in a constructive spirit."